 Her love for rich harmonies and the blending of voices inspired her to join a Gospel choir as a teenager.
 She would bask in the beauty of the voices and learn all the parts just for fun.

-Jewelle began performing at a variety of Montreal venues with several Montreal bands and recording artists including Freddie James, Pierre Perpall, Dawn Tyler Watson, Wayne Tennant, Marie-Christine Depestre, and Michelle Sweeney.
+Jewelle also began performing at a variety of Montreal venues with several Montreal bands and recording artists including Freddie James, Pierre Perpall, Dawn Tyler Watson, Wayne Tennant, and Michelle Sweeney.

-“My childhood friend was diagnosed with cancer, and she encouraged me to pursue my dream.
-I left my job and that was that.”
+At the same time, “My childhood friend was diagnosed with cancer, and she encouraged me to pursue my dream.
+I left my day job and that was that. ”

-Jewelle continues to perform internationally and has had shows in Morocco, Qatar, Thailand, and Hong Kong.
-A riveting and versatile performer, Jewelle has opened for Matt Dusk at a gala function, and was described by an audience member as “the next IT girl”.
+Jewelle performs internationally and has had shows in Morocco, Qatar, Bangkok, and Hong Kong.
+A riveting and versatile performer, Jewelle has opened for Matt Dusk at a gala function, and was described by an audience member as “the next IT girl.”.
 She was also a featured artist on the television program, Belle et Bum, with Normand Brathwaite.
 Her ability to WOW her fans comes from her undeniable stage presence, gifted vocal range, and easy-going nature.
-Her first single, Give Me Love, from the upcoming album has just been released online and is already making waves.

 Listen for yourself and see why people are talking about Jewelle McKenzie.